-Larry MacDonald wrote an interesting piece about scammers who made about $10 million by duping banks and credit-card customers with bogus charges of $9 and $0.20.
+Larry MacDonald wrote an interesting piece about scammers who made about $10 million by duping banks and credit-card customers with bogus charges of $9 and $0.20 (the web page with this article has disappeared since the time of writing).
 The most surprising part of this is that only 6% of all charges were contested.

 I didn’t realize how far out of the norm my credit card habits are.
 I keep all my receipts until the end of the month and match them to my statement.
 Anything on my statement I can’t account for triggers a call to the credit card company.
 I don’t care if the mistake is for $1000 or for a dime; I still call and get it fixed.